Application is now closed

 Step 4 – Fill in the application form online*.
 You must also upload:

-- CV and motivation letter in English, and
+- CV and motivation letter in English, AND

-Applicants will be evaluated on a set criteria including academic merit, scientific quality and research potential, ability to carry out a research project and work in an international context.
+Applicants will be evaluated on a set of evaluation criteria including academic merit, scientific quality and research potential, ability to carry out a research project and work in an international context.
 For full selection criteria check the Guide for Applicants.
 You can also download the Guide for Evaluators to see how your application will be assessed.

 You will be notified by email if your application has progressed to the next stage or if it is unsuccessful.